6 Ways to Conquer Your OT Student Loan Debt

 5. Public Service Loan Forgiveness

-I’m hesitant to even mention this one because of the abysmal success rates.
-In the first round of applications last year, only 1% were approved, but it’s worth considering if you might be already fulfilling some of the requirements anyway.
+I’m somewhat hesitant to even mention this one because of the poor success rates.
+According to the Department of Education’s data from last year, only 8% of applications were approved, but applying for this is still worth considering if you might be already fulfilling some of the requirements anyway.

 Unfortunately, this program is still in its infancy, and it seems it still has a lot of kinks to work out.
 When the first round of applicants became eligible in 2018, only 206 applications out of 41,000 were approved, with the government citing missed eligibility requirements as the largest issue.